 The legislation proposes the creation of an independent regulatory body with the authority to enforce compliance.
 This body will set codes of practice outlining the expectations for online safety.

-The bill defines harmful content broadly, encompassing not only illegal content but also content that may be legal but harmful, such as cyberbullying, hate speech, and misinformation.
+The bill defines harmful content broadly, encompassing illegal content as well as content that may be legal but harmful, such as cyberbullying, hate speech, and misinformation.

-What is the Impact of the Online Safety Bill on Content Moderation?
+Impact of the Online Safety Bill on Content Moderation

 -